AI Use Cases/Logistics

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates under a zero-retention LLM policy - your contract data is processed for extraction only and never stored in third-party training datasets.
 All data transmission between your Oracle Transportation Management or MercuryGate TMS environment and our platform uses AES-256 encryption.
 For Logistics-specific concerns, we maintain audit trails for FMCSA, HAZMAT 49 CFR, and C-TPAT compliance workflows, ensuring your Finance team has documented evidence of risk review for regulatory and shipper audits.

 What is the timeframe to deploy AI financial contract risk extraction?

-Typical deployment is 10-14 weeks from contract signature to go-live.
-Weeks 1-3 involve data integration with your TMS and contract repository; weeks 4-6 focus on model training using your historical contracts and operational baselines; weeks 7-10 include user acceptance testing and workflow configuration with your Finance & Accounting team; weeks 11-14 cover go-live support and optimization.
-Most Logistics clients see measurable results - reduced contract review time and identified risk exposure - within 60 days of production deployment, with full ROI realization by month 6.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: data integration with your TMS and contract repository.
+Weeks 4-10 build: model training using your historical contracts and operational baselines, then user acceptance testing and workflow configuration with your Finance & Accounting team.
+Weeks 11-14 deploy: go-live support and optimization.
+A rollout like this is scoped to show measurable results - reduced contract review time and identified risk exposure, against baselines set during scoping - within 60 days of production deployment, with gains compounding as the model learns your operations.

 What are the key features of AI financial contract risk extraction for Logistics?